Maray Ayres

-Maray Ayres is a Californian actress who has acted in television and film since the mid-1960s.
+Maray Ayres is an American actress who has acted in television and film since the mid-1960s.
 In 2014, she acted in and helped produce the award winning short film Traces of Memory directed by Jody Jaress.
-She is widely considered one of her generation's most enduring character actresses.
 She is best known for her performances in various independent films, such as the family drama Poe, the tense relationship drama Lost Lives and her spirited performance in the desert-set thriller Traces of Memory.

 Background

 Formerly known as Mary Ann Arras, Ayres was born in Santa Cruz, California.
 She did work at a farm when she was younger until she went on to study theater.
 She also worked as a singer in a Beverly Hills club for four years.
 Around 1968, she arrived in Hollywood.
 She married her husband Joel D. Nelson around 1971.
 According to the December 16, 1979 issue of The Victoria Advocate, her entrepreneur husband was in the Guinness Book of World Records for the longest Cadillac which was built for him by the automobile company.
+At this time her husband then paid ten thousand dollars to feature her on a Hollywood billboard, in return for which she landed a minor role in one episode on an hourly network show.
 For a period in the 1970s, she moved away from acting to play tennis and picked up a few trophies.